 Hide – Raw, intelligent, and political.
 Gabel is a force of nature attacking change through the unnerving unapologetic fury of her art.
 This band makes me think, it makes me think about why i need to be better.

 Wingtips – The duo Wingtips from Chicago features the amazing keyboard stylings of Hannah Avalon.
 Her stage presence and beautifully blended synths help make up one of the great new bands of the last few years.

 Bootblacks – So many of these bands listed are for the vocal stylings.
-Lets not forget some of the amazing female musicians in this scene like Alli Gorman of BootBlacks.
+Lets not forget some of the amazing women who play instruments in this scene like Alli Gorman of BootBlacks.
 A straight up shredding axe master of the highest degree.
 Her riffs are creative and nuanced and such a big part of what gives this band it’s signature sound.
 This band has a very bright future and she is a backbone of that sound.
 New album out this year from Jacknife studios.

 Cliff and Ivy – Alaska deathrock due that bring an intensity and punk flavor.
 Ivy has a poetry and fist first attitude which is captivating as it is rocking.
 Wonderful human as well that cares about lifting up others.